Winifred Cochrane, Countess of Dundonald: Personal life

 Growing up, Winifred Bamford Hesketh lived at her family's residences in London, Torquay and Gwrych Castle.
 Winifred was ~6 feet tall (182 cm).

 In 1878, at the age of 19, she married Lieutenant General Douglas Mackinnon Baillie Hamilton Cochrane, 12th Earl of Dundonald.

 The arranged marriage is thought to have been an unhappy one.
 The Earl spent most of his time in Scotland and fighting wars, while the Countess remained mostly in Wales.

 With Douglas, she was the mother of five children; Lady Grizel Winifred Louisa Cochrane, Thomas Hesketh Douglas Blair Cochrane (heir), Douglas Robert Hesketh Roger Cochrane, Lady Jean Alice Elaine Cochrane and Lady Marjorie Gwendoline Elsie Cochrane.

 When Winifred turned 21, the money in her trust fund became available and a house was purchased in London.
 She had five children between 1880 and 1893.

 She had many friends within royal circles, who visited her at her Gwrych Castle estate.
 There is an account of Princess Marie Louise of Schleswig-Holstein staying at Gwrych in September 1901, accompanied by the Duke and Duchess of Argyll, where they then went on a day trip to Caernarfon.

-After marrying Douglas, Winifred became enthralled by the life of Napoleon Bonaparte due to Thomas Cochrane, 10th Earl of Dundonald's involvement in the napoleonic wars.
+After marrying Douglas, Winifred became enthralled by the life of Napoleon Bonaparte due to Thomas Cochrane, 10th Earl of Dundonald's involvement in the French Revolutionary and Napoleonic Wars.
 She did extensive research on Napoleon and she also had Napoleonic memorabilia at her home, one of which was a lock of Napoleon's own hair which Napoleon himself gave to Thomas in 1817 when he was kept at St. Helena, upon receiving the lock, Napoleon told him "This is all your country leaves me to give".

 She was a deeply devout Christian, she volunteered a lot of her time to raise money for vulnerable people and during disasters as part of her work at the Church army, she was a public advocate explaining its work to the press.